 Finally, popular media catches up with the research.
 This photo is from the ad campaign from Health Canada.

-Judy Arnall, President of Attachment Parenting Canada discusses the AP style
+Judy Arnall, Past-President and Co-Founder of Attachment Parenting Canada discusses the AP style

 It takes a village,

 To nurture a child.